adambyle/ultima/docs/data_structure.md

                     ... see hotbar settings file
                 },
                 ... for each map id (camelCase)
             },
-            Keys[] { a key
-                byte <name of key> : always 1b, present in Array if captured },
-            Parkour { parkour data
-                manor {
-                    int Full : ticks to complete full course, int Half : ticks to complete half course },
-                woodlands {
-                    ... see above
-                }
-            },
             double[] Pos : last record location of player, byte skipVote : enumerator for auto-vote settings,